dukeboard/kevoree-modeling-framework/gpce2013-experiment/README.md

 Click on the icon : WSPush

-The Kevoree Web Editor, Java Editor, and the simple WebPage is synchronized on the same model.
+The Kevoree Web Editor, Java Editor, and the simple WebPage are synchronized on the same model.

 Enjoy :-)
 Kevoree Team